-In the Bayside Council area, Manufacturing had the largest domestic imports by industry, generating $1,551 million in 2017/18.
+In the Bayside Council area, Manufacturing had the largest domestic imports by industry, generating $3,122 million in 2018/19.

-Imports by industry are sales of goods and services from industries located outside the Bayside Council area boundaries to resident households, businesses and other organisations within the area.
-Imports (domestic) includes all imports from other parts of Australia to the Council.Imports (international) includes the value of all imports to the area from outside Australia.
+Imports by industry are sales of goods and services from industries located outside the Bayside Council area Plains boundaries to resident households, businesses and other organisations within the area.
+Imports (domestic) includes all imports from other parts of Australia to the Region.Imports (international) includes the value of all imports to the area from outside Australia.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 National Economics (NIEIR) - Modelled series